DataJuggler/UltimateHelper/README.md

 # News

 11.20.2023: Added a new method to TextHelper - ExportWords.
+I also added a new property Index to Word and TextLine objects, and set the value for Index when GetWords and GetTextLines is called.

 11.14.2023: This project has been updated to .NET 8.